tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 Article 14: Secondary market activity

-- A. person who has purchased securities through a private offering referred to herein as “the Chapter transferor” may not offer such securities or sell them to a person referred to herein as “the transferee” unless such offer or sale is made by a capital market institution, provided that fulfill one of the following requirements:
+- A. person who has purchased securities through a private offering referred to herein as “the transferor” may not offer such securities or sell them to a person referred to herein as “the transferee” unless such offer or sale is made by a capital market institution, provided that fulfill one of the following requirements:

 1. The price for those securities shall not exceed two hundred thousand Saudi Riyals or its equivalent.